 The bus will drop you off at the entrance to the town or you can stay on until the terminal if you choose.
 If staying at the Happy Budda contact them first as they have daily transportation from the town.

-If you are traveling to Guatape for the day and know you want to get back to Medellin for a certain time, I recommend you buy your ticket as soon as you arrive.
+If you are traveling to Guatape for the day and know you want to get back to Medellin at a certain time, I recommend you buy your ticket as soon as you arrive.

 The reason for this is because you’ll find that at the moment that you want to return the bus for the time you desire maybe already fully booked and the only option you’ll have is to take the next available bus.